 When a student has attended regularly but because of illness or other unavoidable circumstances is unable to complete coursework or take the final examination, a grade of "I" may be assigned.
 If an "I" is issued, the instructor completes the Incomplete Grade Form which includes the condition(s) for removal of the "I", and the grade to be assigned if the condition(s) are not completed.
-A student may not re-register in the same course in which an Incomplete grade is pending.
+A student may not re-register in the same class if an Incomplete grade is pending.
 The work thus missed must be made up no later than one year following the end of the term in which it was assigned.
+A student may petition the instructor for a time extension due to unusual circumstances.
+It is the student's responsibility to contact the instructor in such cases.